-How Much Does It Cost to Run TV?
+How Much Does It Cost to Run a TV?

 A modern 55-inch LED TV draws under 100 watts — five hours of nightly viewing costs only a few dollars a month.
 At the US-average rate of 16.5¢/kWh, running a TV costs about $2.26/month ($27.07/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.